milvus-io/milvus-docs/site/en/userGuide/delete.md

 ---
 id: delete.md
 related_key: delete
-summary: Learn how to drop index, partition, and collection in Milvus.
+summary: Learn how to delete an entity in Milvus.
 ---

 # Delete an Entity